Digital Camera Cleaning and Maintenance

-Unless I can barely see through the viewfinder (exaggeration), I tend to leave the mirror and focussing screen alone apart from a quick blow/swipe with the blower brush.
+Unless I can barely see through the viewfinder (exaggeration), I tend to leave the mirror and focussing screen alone.
+Apart from a quick blow/swipe with the blower brush that is.
 The only time I would give it more attention is if it were to run the risk of transferring dust to the sensor.

-Dust on the mirror or screen has no effect on the final image so any dust you see on these through the viewfinder, won’t affect the photograph (although excessive dust on the screen “may” affect the accuracy of focussing).
+Dust on the mirror or screen has no effect on the final image.
+Therefore, any dust you see on these through the viewfinder won't affect the photograph.
+However, excessive dust on the screen "may" affect the accuracy of focussing).